PEGASUS – generally accepted approach for testing and approving highly automated driving

 Automated driving functions are becoming established elements of road vehicles.
 The fundamental technical functionality has already been created and demonstrated in a multitude of situations.
 However, when in the future a machine controls the vehicle instead of a human, there must be a generally accepted approach related to the quality and performance of the automated vehicle’s behaviour.

-The 17 PEGASUS project partners from the fields of industry and science are looking at key questions: What should an automated vehicle be able to do?
+The 17 PEGASUS project participants from the fields of industry and science are looking at key questions: What should an automated vehicle be able to do?
 How can we prove that it can do its task reliably?
 Introducing automated driving functions is practically impossible at the moment.
 Current tests and approvals are simply not designed to ensure automated vehicles for sale and public road use, because they are either too time and cost consuming or incomplete.
 The idea behind PEGASUS is to remedy this discrepancy.
 Thus, generally accepted criteria, benchmarks and elements of a tool chain are being established to ensure safe approval methods and processes for automated vehicles.
 Procedures which have so far been manufacturer-specific will be transferred to a generally accepted approach which assesses all vehicles according to the same criteria and standards.
 PEGASUS will therefore perform a key role in paving the way to the market introduction of automated vehicles.

 Duration: